AlwaysBCoding/poketools/NOTES.md

   - Body Slam (damage doubles and no accuracy check is performed if target used minimize)
   - Charge (next electric-type attack will have its power doubled)
   - Clear Smog (resets all targets stat changes)
-  - Comeuppance (wtf is this attack)
+  - Comeuppance (wtf is this attack | target is "last pokemon")
   - Copycat (copies last attempted move)
-  - Defog (removes hazards, terrain)
   - Destiny Bond (kills the killer if active and user faints)
-  - Doodle (changes ability of user and ally to that of selected target)
   - Dragon Darts (smart targeting)
   - Dragon Rush (weird effect about countering minimize)
   - Encore (target becomes encore'd must repeat last move)
-  - Entrainment (changes targets ability)
   - False Swipe (leaves the target with at least 1 HP)
   - Fell Stinger (raises the user's attack if it knocks out target)
   - Fling (depends what item is being held, each item different)